tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 This new registry reserves JSON keys for use in sub-dictionaries under the `proxies` key.
 The initial contents of this registry are given in {{proxy-information-keys-table}}.

 New assignments in the "Proxy Information PvD Keys" registry will be administered by IANA through Expert Review {{!RFC8126}}.
-Experts are requested to ensure that defined keys do not overlap in names or semantics.
+Experts are requested to ensure that defined keys do not overlap in names or semantics, do not contain an underscore character ("\_") in the names (since underscores are reserved for vendor-specific keys), and have clear format definitions.
+The reference and notes fields MAY be empty.

 ## New PvD Proxy Protocol Registry {#proxy-protocol-iana}